 The Vandalia Division of Police is actively involved in programs, which educate our community on crime prevention.
-These programs include Neighborhood Watch, Residential and Business Security Surveys and various Safety Talks.
+These programs include Citizens Police Academy, Residential and Business Security Surveys and various Safety Talks.

-The Vandalia Division of Police and Neighborhood Watch host a “National Night Out Against Crime” in August.
-National Night Out offers an opportunity for neighbors to united against crime.
-Some of the activities during National Night Out include child fingerprinting, bike registration and static display of police equipment.
+The Vandalia Division of Police hosts a "National Night Out Against Crime" in August.
+National Night Out offers an opportunity for police and citizens to unite against crime.
+Some of the activities during National Night Out include children's activities, bicycle rodeo and static display of public safety emergency vehicles and equipment.

 The Crime Prevention Officer strongly encourages the citizens of Vandalia to mark their valuable items and keep a complete and accurate inventory of the items.
 The inventory should include the value, brand name, model number, serial number and a photograph if possible.

 We recommend that you mark your valuable items with an electric engraver.
 The Vandalia Division of Police Crime Prevention Officer will loan an electric engraver to any City of Vandalia resident who requests one.
 If you would like to borrow an engraver please contact Officer Andy Wehner, Crime Prevention Officer.